At a glance:

 The time crunch has passed for Esri to change their ArcGIS Online (AGOL) user types, in time for the 2024 end of financial year in Australia.
 (If you are an AGOL user, you will see the changes under the licensing tab in your AGOL organisation page).

-That time crunch for ArcGIS Enterprise user type and licensing changes will happen in the November 2024 version release, intriguingly - Concurrent Use Licensing (CUL) for ArcMap, ArcGIS Pro and Extensions will also retire.
-The word ‘retire’ alone can strike fear in the hearts of GIS users everywhere, however retirement can be a symptom of advancement.
+That time crunch for ArcGIS Enterprise user type and licensing changes will occur in the November 2024 version release, most intriguingly, Concurrent Use Licensing (CUL) for ArcMap, ArcGIS Pro and Extensions will retire.
+The word ‘retire’ alone is enough to strike fear in the hearts of GIS users everywhere, however, retirement can be a symptom of advancement.
 And so organisations everywhere need to begin the quest to understand how these new user types and licensing changes fit into their unique picture.

 The retirement of CUL likely raises concerns about what this means for your existing configuration and maintenance subscription.
 If you have watched the Esri Australia webinar “Introducing updated ArcGIS user types”, you were reassured that your existing CUL is perpetual and will carry on, as it always has.
 Attendees raised worries about CUL after March 2026 the time when updates and support will end for our beloved ArcMap.
 Esri said never fear, we may continue using ArcGIS Desktop or ArcGIS Pro with our CUL after March 2026.